ScanMountGoat/xc3_lib/DEVELOPMENT.md

 Some projects have [tracing](https://github.com/tokio-rs/tracing) support for profiling with `#[tracing::instrument]`.
 This can be used to generate spans, which are helpful for understanding the performance of multithreaded code.
 When compiling with `--features=tracing`, xc3_viewer can use `tracing-tracy` to connect to the profiling tool and trace viewer [tracy](https://github.com/wolfpld/tracy/releases/tag/v0.10).

 ## GPU Debugging
-[RenderDoc](https://renderdoc.org/) is a powerful GPU debugging tool.
+[RenderDoc](https://renderdoc.org/) is a powerful GPU debugging tool for Windows and Linux.
 RenderDoc can be used to debug rendering and graphics API usage issues not only in projects like xc3_wgpu and xc3_viewer but even the game itself running under an emulator like Ryujinx.
-RenderDoc may not always connect properly to Ryujinx.
-Compiling Ryujinx.Gtk3 from source and using the Vulkan API tends to be more reliable at least on Windows.
 This is especially helpful when identifying why the output of xc3_wgpu does not match up with in game by comparing the same model or scene in RenderDoc in the application and in game.
 Make sure to compile xc3_viewer in debug mode to enable labels for GPU resources like textures or render passes in RenderDoc.

+Use the Vulkan API for best compatibility with RenderDoc with emulators.
+Using OpenGL will require compiling a custom build that disables unsupported OpenGL functionality.
+RenderDoc may not always connect properly to Ryujinx.
+Compiling Ryujinx.Gtk3 from source tends to be more reliable at least on Windows.
+For Cemu, use the Vulkan API and edit shaders by selecting "Decompile with SPIRV-Cross" in the edit drop down in RenderDoc.

+MacOS users should use the GPU debugging capabilities built into XCode.

 ## GPU Profiling
 GPU hardware manufacturers provide their own profiling tools that are more advanced than tools like RenderDoc or traditional FPS overlays.